Armistead Maupin: Tales of the City

 Tales of the City is a series of novels, the first portions of which were published initially as a newspaper serial starting on August 8, 1974, in a Marin County newspaper, The Pacific Sun, picked up in 1976 by the San Francisco Chronicle, and later reworked into the series of books published by HarperCollins (then Harper and Row).
 The first of Maupin's novels, entitled Tales of the City, was published in 1978.
 Five more followed in the 1980s, ending with the last book, Sure of You, in 1989.

 A seventh novel published in 2007, Michael Tolliver Lives, continues the story of some of the characters.
-It was followed by an eighth volume, Mary Ann in Autumn, published in 2010 and a ninth and final volume, The Days of Anna Madrigal, in 2014.
-In Babycakes, published in 1983, Maupin was one of the first writers to address the subject of AIDS.
+It was followed by an eighth volume, Mary Ann in Autumn, published in 2010 and a ninth volume, The Days of Anna Madrigal, in 2014.
+In Babycakes, published in 1984, Maupin was one of the first writers to address the subject of AIDS.
 Of the autobiographical nature of the characters, he says "I've always been all of the characters in one way or another."

 The Tales of the City books have been translated into ten languages, and there are more than six million copies in print.
 Several of the books have been adapted and broadcast on BBC Radio 4.

 Television miniseries

 The first three books in the series have also been adapted into three television miniseries starring Olympia Dukakis and Laura Linney.
-The first airing was on PBS; subsequent miniseries appeared on Showtime.
-Dukakis and Linney reunited for the 2019 Tales miniseries on Netflix.
+A co-production with the UK's Channel 4, the first miniseries was on PBS; subsequent miniseries appeared on Showtime.
+Dukakis, Linney, and various other cast members from the original series, reunited for the 2019 Tales miniseries on Netflix which was not based directly on one of Maupin's novels but used elements from several, including the latter three.